playfulprogramming/playfulprogramming/content/blog/dependency-injection/index.md

 }
 ```

+In Angular, these globally provided values are called "Services".
+They're often used to break up and move application logic out of components in order to be more widely re-used.

 ## Vue

 The simplicity in Vue's dependency injection API continues!
 Providing a value at your application's root is just as simple in Vue as providing a value anywhere else in your codebase.
 Simply add a `provide` method call inside your root `App` component, and you're off the races.